jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Anomaly Detection Policy

 These cannot be manually created, there are some potentially useful ones here that may be disabled by default, ensure to check these out from Cloud Apps > Policy Management (Type: Anomaly Detection Policy).
+These will have a learning period (typically 7 days), it is best to delay enabling these policies if you are in a holiday season/change freeze/brand new tenant for a higher fidelity.

 Also check the MS learn reference: https://learn.microsoft.com/en-us/defender-cloud-apps/anomaly-detection-policy

 Some notes are: